bobwmcgrath/firefly/README.md

 convert arduino code to C code for the attiny10 (fireflyArduino.ino -> main.cpp)

+optimize for low power consumption

-I do not know how well this will work with more than 2 fireflys
+figure out how well this will work with more than 2 fireflys

 more percise timing may be accomplished with interupts